HRL-Mike/PitVQA-Plus/README.md

 ## Open-ended PitVQA Dataset

 Our Open-ended PitVQA dataset comprises 25 videos of endoscopic pituitary surgeries from the The National Hospital of Neurology and Neurosurgery in London, United Kingdom.
-All videos were annotated for the surgical phases, steps, instruments present and operation notes guided by a standardised annotation framework, which was derived from a preceding international consensus study on pituitary surgery workflow [16].
+All videos were annotated for the surgical phases, steps, instruments present and operation notes guided by a standardised annotation framework, which was derived from a preceding international consensus study on pituitary surgery workflow.
 Annotation was performed collaboratively by 2 neurosurgical residents with operative pituitary experience and checked by an attending neurosurgeon.
 We extracted image frames from each video at 1 fps and removed any frames that were blurred or occluded.
 Ultimately, we obtained a total of 101,803 frames, with the videos of minimum and maximum length yielding 2,443 and 7,179 frames, respectively.
 We acquired frame-wise question-answer pairs for all the types of the annotation.
 Overall, there are 745,972 question-answer pairs from 101,803 frames, which is around 8 pairs for each frame.
-This work is an extension of our <a href="https://github.com/mobarakol/PitVQA/tree/main">previous work</a>.
+This work is an extension of our previous work [PitVQA](https://github.com/mobarakol/PitVQA).
+The Open-ended PitVQA dataset uses the same videos and frames as PitVQA dataset.
+We will release the QA pairs for Open-ended PitVQA dataset soon.

 <!--
 <div align='center'>